 Play Sand is designed to be sat in and played with by little kids and is sold at a lower price.
 To keep the price low they don't remove the dust.
 It has lots of dust that is very noticeable as soon as you put a bunch of it down and start playing volleyball in it.

-Do not use golf sand for volleyball courts!
+Do not use golf course bunker sand for volleyball courts!
 It's too abrasive

 In most areas a homeowner cannot ask a sand plant to make volleyball sand.
 Sand companies do not want to stop production of their profitable sands to make a few hundred tons of volleyball sand.
 Since we build so many courts around the country we can pay them to do this process and in return re-sell the sand to the volleyball marketplace in need of this product.

 We are the only company in the world currently manufacturing equipment and volleyball sand to help build courts for Universities, Resorts, Companies, Homeowners, Boy Scouts, Girl Scouts, Eagle Scouts with everyone having a different budget.
 Often times people reach out to us to ask us for pricing initially but please feel free to ask us to work in reverse if you are trying to build a court within a certain budget.
 Please call us for pricing 1-800-494-3933.

 If you decide to purchase through Volleyball USA, you will be required to sign a Sand Reception Agreement.
 We work hard to source the best sand for our customers but, we do not own the companies that deliver the sand.